Home » Recipes » Turnovers and Hand Pies » Blueberry Hand Pie Recipe

-Celebrated each year on the 28th of April, Blueberry Pie Day ushers in the blueberry season, and all of the pie-making and pastry-baking that will soon follow.
-After a long, cold winter filled with root vegetables and dark leafy greens, it’s always so nice to see things like blueberries and rhubarb make their return to the farmers’ market.
-Frozen or imported grocery store berries are perfectly fine for some recipes, but nothing compares to baking with locally-picked blueberries.
+Celebrated each year on the 28th of April, Blueberry Pie Day ushers in blueberry season, and all of the galette-making and pastry-baking that goes along with it.
+After a long, cold winter of root vegetables and dark leafy greens, I love seeing fresh summer produce like strawberries, blueberries and rhubarb make their return to the farmers’ market, and finding ways to incorporate them into my seasonal baking.

-If you’ve been following my blog for awhile, you probably know that I’m a big fan of hand pies.
-These individually-sized pies quite literally fit in the palm of your hand, and can be eaten without the need for utensils.
-Believe it or not, the McDonald’s baked apple pie is actually a pretty good example of a classic hand pie.
+If you’ve been following my blog for awhile, you already know that I’m a big fan of hand pies.
+These individually-sized pies quite literally fit in the palm of your hand, making them easy to eat without utensils.
+(The McDonald’s baked apple pie is a good example of a classic hand pie, although I’m partial to Hostess lemon fruit pies myself.)
+You’ll find sweet hand pies (like my mixed berry breakfast pastries) or savory ones, made from puff pastry or traditional shortcrust.

 Ingredients for Making This Blueberry Hand Pie Recipe